john-cd/rust_howto/bk/drafts/categories/asynchronous/async_channels.md

 The Sender and Receiver sides are cloneable and can be shared among multiple threads.

 When all Senders or all Receivers are dropped, the channel becomes closed.
 When a channel is closed, no more messages can be sent, but remaining messages can still be received.
-The channel can also be closed manually by calling `Sender::close()` or `Receiver::close()`.
+The channel can also be closed manually by calling [`Sender::close()`]( ){{hi: }} or `Receiver::close()`.

 ```rust,editable
 {{#include ../../../crates/cats/asynchronous/examples/async_channels/async_channel.rs:example}}